-Catalonia seethes after exile's arrest
+Ex-leader's arrest sparks Catalan protests

 What happens next?

-Mr Puigdemont is spending the night in a prison in the north German town of Neumuenster.
+Mr Puigdemont spent Sunday night in a prison in the north German town of Neumünster.

-His court appearance on Monday will be a formality to confirm his identity.
-Afterwards a decision will be made about whether he will remain in custody while the extradition order is being processed.
+His court appearance there on Monday was a formality to confirm his identity.
+The court remanded him in custody pending extradition proceedings.

-The charges he faces in Spain could result in up to 30 years in prison.
+Mr Puigdemont faces charges of sedition, rebellion and misappropriation of public funds in Spain as a result of his role in last year's Catalan banned independence referendum.
+The charges in Spain could result in up to 30 years in prison.

 Spain's latest move is considered the most serious challenge to date to the Catalan independence movement.
 Almost the entire leadership now faces a major legal fight.